JavaScript-Tier3/Bite-sized-responsive-web-design/README.md

 There are a variety of methods to achieve the desired responsiveness, but the best solution is to use what are called CSS media queries, or simply media queries.
 Media queries work by applying a specific group of CSS rules to your web layout, but only if the device viewing the web page matches a specified width.

 For example, you can create a set of CSS rules that format your web layout and apply a media query to it.
 This media query will make it so that those CSS rules will only be applied if the device being used has a screen width that is less than 320 pixels in width.
 Then you can create a second set of CSS rules, but this one will only be applied if the device has a screen width greater than 1200px (pixels) in width.

+## CSS Flexbox
+ Flexbox is a layout-based add-on to CSS3 that replaces the need to deal with CSS positioning and float issues.
+Flexbox makes it very easy to construct intricate layouts with very little code and it is luckily supported by most modern browsers.